2015 Sugar Bowl: Second half

 In the second half, Ohio State got the ball first to begin quarter 3.
 The drive was completed with Cardale Jones throwing a 47-yard touchdown pass to Devin Smith to give Ohio State a 27–21 lead.
 After back-to-back punts by each team, Blake Sims threw an interception that was returned by Steve Miller 36 yards for a touchdown, increasing the Buckeyes lead to 34–21.
 Sims' pick 6 was the first pick 6 thrown by an Alabama quarterback since 2007.
 The Crimson Tide, however, were able to go down the field and score a touchdown of their own, cutting the lead to 34–28, which was the score heading into the final quarter.
 After a long scoring hiatus that saw the 2 teams punt back and forth to each other, Ohio State managed to increase its lead with an 85-yard touchdown run by Ezekiel Elliott, the longest play from scrimmage Alabama had allowed all season.
-This play earned the game the nickname “85 Yards Through the Heart of the South.”
+This play earned the game the nickname “85 Yards Through the Heart of the South.” and the “Zeke Streak”.
 The 2 point conversion was successful, giving the Buckeyes a 42–28 lead.
 However, the Crimson Tide did not go quietly, scoring quickly to cut the lead to 42–35.
-After Ohio State was forced to punt on their next drive, the Tide got the ball back with no timeouts, needing to score a touchdown to force overtime.
+After Ohio State was forced to punt on their next drive, the Tide got the ball back with no timeouts, needing to score a touchdown to either force overtime or potentially win with a 2 point conversion of their own.
 However, it was not to be, as Blake Sims last second hail mary pass was intercepted in the endzone by Tyvis Powell, ending the game and sending Ohio State to the national championship game for the first time since 2008.
 Sims finished with a career high 3 interceptions.